-The explanatory guidance provided in this Section, including the diagrams will assist in the interpretation of the Objectives and Design Criteria in Section 2.
+The explanatory guidance provided in this Section, including the diagrams, will assist in the interpretation of the Design Criteria in Section 2.

-The designer prepares the Design Verification Statement to describe how the development fits within the local context and character of the area, and provides appropriate architectural form and articulation.
+The designer is required in the Design Verification Statement to describe how the development fits within the local context and character of the area, and provides appropriate architectural form and articulation.
 This Section will assist the designer in preparing these descriptions.

-Guide for Good Design
+Guide for good design